US STOCKS-Futures rise, helped by Cisco results

 By Ryan Vlastelica

-NEW YORK, Nov 14 U.S. stock index futures rose on Wednesday, indicating that equities could rebound after a series of weak sessions on strong results from Cisco and two retail chains.
+NEW YORK, Nov 14 U.S. stock index futures rose on Wednesday, indicating that equities would rebound after a series of weak sessions on strong results from Cisco.

-The S&P 500 has fallen 3.8 percent over the past five trading days, with most of the losses driven by uncertainty over the looming U.S. "fiscal cliff" and concerns about Europe's economic troubles.

-"It seems as if every minor rally we get, gets sold into, a trend that has been both consistent and concerning," said Christian Wagner, chief executive officer at Longview Capital Management in Wilmington, Delaware.
-"This could be the new normal until the fiscal cliff gets resolved, and that will make for a difficult environment."
+* Cisco Systems Inc reported first-quarter earnings and revenue late Tuesday that beat expectations, sending the stock soaring 8.3 percent to $18.25 in premarket trading Wednesday.
+The Dow component also forecast flat earnings and slower revenue growth for the current quarter.

+* The results could boost sentiment over the technology sector, where shares have dropped almost 10 percent in value over the past two months, dragged down by earnings disappointments from key names like Google.
+Tech was the worst-performing sector on Tuesday.

+* Still, macroeconomic issues will likely still play a major role in trading direction as investors continue to grapple with Europe's debt crisis and the fiscal cliff, a series of mandated tax hikes and spending cuts that start to take effect next year.

+* S&P 500 futures rose 6.7 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
+Dow Jones industrial average futures added 48 points and Nasdaq 100 futures rose 17.5 points.

+* European shares were 0.5 percent lower as Greece's unresolved debt crisis continued to raise questions about the region's growth potential, while anti-austerity strikes across southern Europe added to concerns that measures to deal with the debt would be politically difficult to implement.

+* International Monetary Fund Managing Director Christine Lagarde said on Wednesday she expected a real fix for Greece that included debt sustainability, rather than a quick fix.

+* Tyco reported adjusted fourth-quarter earnings that missed expectations.
+NetApp Inc, Staples Inc and Abercrombie & Fitch are on tap to report later Wednesday.

-Economic reports on Wednesday include October retail sales, which are on tap for 8:30 a.m.
-(1330 GMT) and are seen dropping 0.2 percent.
+* October retail sales are on tap for release at 8:30 a.m.
+ET (1330 GMT) and are seen dropping 0.2 percent.
 In September, sales climbed 1.1 percent.
-Also, the minutes from the Federal Reserve's latest meeting will be released later on Wednesday.
+Also, the latest FOMC minutes will be released Wednesday afternoon.

-Cisco Systems Inc reported first-quarter earnings and revenue late Tuesday that beat expectations, sending the stock soaring 7.3 percent to $18.08 in premarket trading Wednesday.
-The networking company and Dow component also forecast flat earnings and slower revenue growth for the current quarter.

-Cisco, viewed as a harbinger for spending on information technology because of its global reach and customers across all sectors, could lend support to the tech sector.

-Technology shares have dropped almost 10 percent over the past two months, dragged down by earnings disappointments from Google and others.
-Tech was the worst performing sector on Tuesday.

-"For Cisco to beat expectations in an environment like this is great and speaks to the solid management at the company," Wagner said.
-"Hopefully this will do something for the tech sector, which has been so hurt by Apple lately."

-Apple, the most valuable U.S. company, has tumbled in recent months by 20 percent from its peak.

-S&P 500 futures rose 4 points and were above fair value, a formula that evaluates pricing by taking into account interest rates, dividends and time to expiration on the contract.
-Dow Jones industrial average futures added 57 points and Nasdaq 100 futures rose 10.5 points.

-Macroeconomic issues will likely play a major role in how stocks trade as investors grapple with the impact of Europe's debt crisis and the fiscal cliff, a series of large, mandated tax hikes and spending cuts that start to take effect next year.

-European shares were 0.5 percent lower as Greece's unresolved crisis raised questions about the region's potential for economic growth, while anti-austerity strikes across southern Europe added to concerns that fiscal reforms would be politically difficult to implement.

-International Monetary Fund Managing Director Christine Lagarde said she expected a real solution for Greece rather than a quick fix.

-In earnings news, Abercrombie & Fitch Co soared 25 percent to $39 before the bell after posting a steep rise in its third quarter.
-Staples Inc rose 5 percent to $11.81 after posting earnings that beat expectations.

 * Dow down 0.25 pct, S&P down 0.11 pct, Nasdaq up 0.15 pct (Updates to afternoon)